steffen-g/lenovo-a10/README.md

 Otherwise you have to open the device and short the recovery pad to GND and press reset.

 ###5.
 Fixing Standby
-To wakeup from pm-suspend add following to cat /etc/pm/sleep.d/10_standby
+To wakeup from pm-suspend add following to /etc/pm/sleep.d/10_standby
 ```
 #!/bin/bash
 PATH=/sbin:/usr/sbin:/bin:/usr/bin

 case "${1}" in
         hibernate|suspend)
+                rmmod rtl8723as
                 ;;
         resume|thaw)
+                echo on > /sys/power/state
+                sleep 3
+                modprobe rtl8723as
                 ;;
 esac
-echo on > /sys/power/state

 ```
 The device will wake up on every keypress.
-But WIFI will not work every time.
+The WIFI driver has to be manually modprobed after resume.

 Good luck!